-The TX MMRS code field indicates the MMRS code index that will be used by the AC IE sender for transmission in the forthcoming ranging exchange.
+If the Number of RIF field is set to zero, the RSF-to-RIF Gap field shall be omitted.

-The RX MMRS code field indicates the MMRS code index that will be used by the AC IE sender for reception in the forthcoming ranging exchange.
+The Preamble Code Index field indicates the preamble code that will be used in the forthcoming ranging exchange.

-The TX MMRS Gap Size field indicates the MMRS gap size that will be used by the AC IE sender for transmission in the forthcoming ranging exchange.
+The MMRS Gap Size field indicates the MMRS gap size that will be used in the forthcoming ranging exchange.
+If the Preamble Code Index field is set from 9 to 32, the MMRS Gap Size field shall be omitted.

-The RX MMRS Gap Size field indicates the MMRS gap size that will be used by the AC IE sender for reception in the forthcoming ranging exchange.
+The MSR for MMRS field indicates the MSR that will be used in the forthcoming ranging exchange.
+The MSR for MMRS field shall have one of the values defined in Table x.4.

-The TX MSR for MMRS field indicates the MSR that will be used by the AC IE sender for transmission in the forthcoming ranging exchange.
+Table x.4 – Value of the MSR for MMRS subfield of the MMS Ranging Configuration